evo-mark/inertia-wordpress/README.md

 // Get the current (or provided) Wordpress post Inertia::getPost(?\WP_Post $post = null, array $args = null);
 ```

+## Modules

+Modules provide functionality that allow common plugins to interact with your Inertia-powered theme.
+We'll be adding more as time goes on, but for now we have:

+- Advanced Custom Fields
+- Contact Form 7
+- The SEO Framework

+You must enable each module in the Wordpress settings submenu mentioned above for its functionality to be activated.

 ## Custom Modules